DenisseC02/WordPress_ApiTesting/README.md

   - _Linux users:_ [Follow installation procedure](https://docs.python-guide.org/starting/install3/linux/) described in this documentation.
 2. Setup a Virtual Environment in Python.
   It can be created using the tools of your choice for example: [pipenv](https://pypi.org/project/pipenv/), [pyenv](https://github.com/pyenv/pyenv), [virtualenv](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwjaq9_2mrD-AhV4RLgEHQeWAOYQFnoECBEQAQ&url=https%3A%2F%2Fvirtualenv.pypa.io%2F&usg=AOvVaw3Q9Mzr-1q6xjEJO-UW0ylq) (can be installed via pip, look for official documentation).
-3. Install libraries and dependencies for the project to run, open a terminal window in the same location (or a Bash terminal if you are using Windowws) and type the following command:
+3. Install libraries and dependencies for the project to run, open a terminal window in the same location (or a Bash terminal if you are using Windows) and type the following command:
 - $ `pip install -r requirements.txt` (See [Appendix](#Appendix) for detailed information)
 4. Install Docker and Docker Compose.
   Reffer to official links containing installation procedures according to your platform: